TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

 The dynamic obstacle cost takes into account the distance between a vehicle following a trajectory and dynamic obstacles on the road, such as surrounding vehicles.
 The cost for vehicle $V_i$ is defined as

 where $J_{i,obs}(t,j)$ represents the cost related to the position of vehicle $V_j$ relative to the current vehicle $V_i$ at time step $t$.
 In this study, we classify the position of vehicle $V_j$ relative to $V_i$ into three categories: 1) outside the alert zone; 2) inside the alert zone without collisions; 3) experiencing collisions with the current position of $V_i$.
 When vehicle $V_j$ is located outside the alert zone of $V_i$, it is considered safe and incurs no additional cost.
-Conversely, direct collisions with the trajectory of $V_i$ are deemed unacceptable.
+Conversely, direct collisions with the trajectory of $V_i$ are deemed unacceptable and will be assigned an infinite cost.
 Within the alert zone, the cost increases as vehicle $V_j$ approaches closer to $V_i$.
+For more details, please refer to our previous work \cite{Wen2023}.